 Stiff in your back in the morning?
-Having difficulty getting out of the bed?
+Having difficulty getting out of bed?

-Well, I am here to tell you that a little stretching in the morning while in bed will help alleviate the tightness/stiffness.
-When you first wake in the morning, we tend to roll out of bed, often experiencing lower back stiffness or pain during the process, and may experience stiffness or tightness in our low back.
+Well, I am here to tell you that a little stretching in the morning while in bed will help alleviate your low back pain tightness/stiffness.
+When you first wake in the morning, we tend to roll out of bed, often experiencing low back pain or stiffness during the process, and may experience stiffness or tightness in our low back throughout the remainder of the day.
 While in bed, there are a few stretches that we can begin with to decrease the tightness in our low back and hips before starting the day.
-First thing we need to decide is whether or not your back responds better to flexion or extension biased exercises.
+The first thing we need to decide is whether or not your back responds better to flexion or extension-biased exercises.

-- lie on your belly (this is called Prone position)
+- lie on your belly (this is called the Prone position)

 - press up from our elbow (Prone press up, IE Cobra for our yoga lovers)